monatis/clip.cpp/README.md

 output_file: optional. if specified, dump the output to this file instead of stdout
 ```

-See [tests/README.md](tests/README.md) for more infor about benchmarking.
+See [tests/README.md](tests/README.md) for more info about benchmarking.

 ## Future Work

--   [ ] Support `text-only`, `image-only` and `both` (current) options when exporting, and modify model loading logic accordingly.
-It might be relevant to use a single modality in certain cases, as in large multimodal models, or building and/or searching for semantic image search.
--   [ ] Seperate memory buffers for text and image models, as their memory requirements are different.
 -   [ ] Implement proper bicubic interpolation (PIL uses a convolutions-based algorithm, and it's more stable than affine transformations).